-If you build a pool for chickens, you want it shallow enough for it not to drown, and you want to provide him with an easy escape.
+If you build a pool for chickens, you want it shallow enough for it not to drown, and you want to provide them with an easy escape.
 Chickens resemble cats with water.
 While they might enter the water, their ultimate goal is to leave it.

 Swimming but Limited

 Chicken can swim, but they have limited motion, and you shouldn’t expect them to swim like a duck or a crane.
 One of the funny things to demonstrate a lack of swimming ability comes from its feathers.
-As the feathers get saturated with water, it will sink like a stone.
+As the feathers get saturated with water, they will sink like a stone.
 Strangely, raindrops have a similar impact on them.

 Many times, you will see chickens head out into a light drizzle, but they will run for shelter in a downpour.
 In cold rain, the water can cause hypothermia.
 They could die.
-The other danger comes from flooding that will cause the chickens to drown if they can’t escape in time.
+The other danger comes from flooding which will cause the chickens to drown if they can’t escape in time.